telerik/kendo-ui-builder/docs/components/percent-value-textbox.md

 ---
-title: PercentValueTextBox
+title: Percent Value Text Box
-page_title: PercentValueTextBox - Components - Kendo UI Builder
+page_title: Percent Value Text Box - Components - Kendo UI Builder
-description: "Use and implement the PercentValueTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Percent Value Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: percentvaluetextbox_kuib
 ---

-# PercentValueTextBox
+# Percent Value Text Box

-The PercentValueTextBox is part of the Editors components which the Builder supports.
+The Percent Value Text Box is part of the Editors components which the Builder supports.

 ## Usage